Update your browser to view this website correctly.Update my browser now

 Go is the cheapest class of ticket provided for SAS flights, offering affordable tickets to popular destination, less leg room and slightly narrower seats.
 However, passengers travelling economy are provided with complimentary tea and coffee and everyone receives at least one meal on long haul journeys.
 Other food and drink products can be purchased from an in-flight menu if required.

 The price of flights with SAS varies by destination and travel period.
 The lowest price recorded in the last 15 days in United Kingdom for a flight with SAS is £38.

 There are several airlines flying in United Kingdom, our users did not show any specific preferences.

-The cheapest destination recorded in the last 15 days departing from United Kingdom with SAS is Stockholm.
+The cheapest destination recorded in the last 15 days departing from United Kingdom with SAS is Oslo.